timou0911/Ethernaut-Writeup/9. King ★★★☆☆/README.md

 1. This method has a gas limit of 2300 gas, which means that `receive` or `fallback` in the receiver contract can’t implement complicated operatioln.

-2. Automatically `revert` if the transection fails.
+2. Automatically `revert` if the transaction fails.

 ```Solidity
 function Transfer(address payable to, uint amount) external payable {